 This film is about Bannockburn House.
 The film is dedicated to Mick Collinson:

 The next few films are about the Bridge of Allan orchards.
 My grandfather, Rab Scott (who died in 1979) was the last orchardman:

 The following films are about Gilbert Farie, the hunched-backed pharmacist, who haunted the dreams of young Robert Louis Stevenson:

 A film made in Cleopatra’s Triangle on the day that Prince William married Kate:

 A short film about the Olympic torch being carried through our village:

-A tragic story about Jerah:
+A tragic story involving Jerah:

 A film about the Wallace Monument.
 You will not believe the story behind it: